What is an eating disorder?

 - Binge eating disorder (BED) – eating large portions of food until you feel uncomfortably full

-Some eating disorders don’t exactly match the above list of symptoms.
-For information on other types of eating disorders visit the Beat website.
+Some eating disorders don’t exactly match the above list of symptoms, including ARFID (Avoidant/Restrictive Food Intake Disorder, Othorexia, OSFED (Other Specified Feeding or Eating Disorder) and T1DE (Type 1 Diabetes and Disordered Eating).
+For information about these and other types of eating disorders visit the Beat website.

 You can get advice and support from the eating disorder charity Beat: